stolostron/integrity-shield/docs/README_QUICK.md

 $ make create-tmp-cr
 ```

-After successful installation, you should see a pod is running in the namespace `integrity-shield-operator-system`.
+After successful installation, you should see a pod running in the namespace `integrity-shield-operator-system`.

 ```
 $ kubectl get pod -n integrity-shield-operator-system